 West Lancashire is a safe place to live but emergencies can happen at any time.
 The Civil Contingencies Act places a duty on responders to plan for and respond to emergencies.

 The Civil Contingencies Act defines an emergency as ‘any event or situation that threatens serious damage to human welfare, environment or security.’
-More information about the Civil Contingencies Act can be found on the Lancashire Resilience Forum (external link) website.
+More information about the Civil Contingencies Act can be found on the stay in the know (external link) website.

 Emergency planning takes place at national level, led by the Cabinet Office, but the Civil Contingencies Act requires agencies including the local authorities to also plan at a local level.
 Emergency planning work for Lancashire is carried out through the Lancashire Local Resilience Forum (LRF).
 The LRF is made up of a wide range of agencies who jointly prepare contingency plans and organise major incident training and exercises to help prepare for emergencies in Lancashire.
 West Lancashire Borough Council is an active member of the LRF.